- October 24, 2020

 9:00 am - 4:00 pm

 One method of dealing with differences – in race, gender, class, life experiences, etc. – is to ignore them.
 “We are all the same in our shared humanity and differences are divisive.”
-But reducing everyone to our commonalities is very limiting; it doesn’t allow us to see the detrimental effects of systemic racism, gender bias, and heteronormativity.
-This day-long restorative practices training will help participants avoid minimizing the differences around them in their personal, professional, and volunteer endeavors while providing next steps to dignifying our differences.
+But reducing everyone to our commonalities is very limiting.
+It doesn’t allow us to see the detrimental effects of systemic racism, gender bias, and heteronormativity.
+This day-long restorative practices training will help participants avoid minimizing the differences around them in their personal, professional, and volunteer endeavors while providing next steps to dignifying these differences.

 Participants will be invited to learn how to dignify and appreciate individuals and each unique experience by acknowledging various communication needs, a trauma-informed ethic, and a more restorative approach to recognizing needs, harms, and peace-building opportunities.
-Gain a general understanding of restorative practices, including conflict mediation and transformation, and frame them within situational contexts.
-Learn to appreciate a trauma-informed ethic to better care for yourself and those around you in your personal life and career, and how to begin a broader conversation within your community or workplace to encourage more trauma-informed work.
+Gain a general understanding of restorative practices, including conflict mediation and transformation, and frame them within particular situations.
+Learn to appreciate a trauma-informed ethic to better care for yourself and those around you in your personal life and career.
+Learn how to begin a broader conversation within your community or workplace to encourage more trauma-informed work.

 The highly experiential day will allow participants to learn and put their learning into practice.
 Participants will leave knowing how to organize a restorative meeting and lead a circle gathering.